 Mike Hawker, Trustee

-Mike is a non-executive director with Findel Plc, and the National Offenders Management Service.
-He is a member of the Ministry of Justice audit committee and Chair of Governors at a sixth form college.
+Mike is a non-executive director with the South Central Ambulance Service and Salisbury District Hospital.
+He also serves on the Audit Committee of the British Army.
+He has been a non-executive on the boards of Findel Plc, the National Offenders Management Service and Chair of Governors at a sixth form college.
 A Chartered Accountant by training his first general management role was as managing director of a retail start up business; and he was subsequently the Chief Executive of several major home shopping businesses.
+Mike serves as the Chair of the Audit Committee of Shaw Trust.
+He also sits on the Board of the Shaw Education Trust and chairs both their Finance and Audit Committees.

 Peter Holmes, Trustee